 Arts and Music Venues in North America Are Now Training Staff for ‘Active Shooter’ Situations

-But not everyone agrees with the type of training, as Seattle staffers were told by police to fight back, not flee.
+But not everyone agrees with the type of training as Seattle staffers were told by police to fight back, not flee.

 Obviously, it's not the kind of advice and planning anyone wants to think about.

-At a recent session put on by SWAT experts from the Seattle Police Department, show promoters, stage managers, theater security, and other arts staffers from across the city asked questions about how to respond when someone opens fire in a crowded venue.
+At a recent session put on by SWAT experts from the Seattle Police Department, show promoters, stage managers, theatre security, and other arts staffers from across the city asked questions about how to respond when someone opens fire in a crowded venue.